d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 \end{aligned}
 $$

 By design, the expectation remains unchanged, i.e., $\mathbf{E}[h'] = h$.
 Intermediate activations $h$ are replaced by a random variable $h'$ with matching expectation.
 The name 'dropout' arises from the notion that some neurons 'drop out' of the computation for the purpose of computing the final result.
 During training, we replace intermediate activations with random variables.

 ## Dropout in Practice

-Recall the [multilayer perceptron](mlp.md) with a hidden layer and 5 hidden units.
+Recall the multilayer perceptron (:numref:`chapter_mlp`) with a hidden layer and 5 hidden units.
 Its architecture is given by

 $$
 \begin{aligned}